Berke-Ates/AST/README.md

 ## File Structure
-This project is organized into several directories, each containing specific components of the MLIRsmith tool.
+This project is organized into several directories, each containing specific components of the MLIR-Smith tool.
 Below is an overview of the file structure, detailing the contents and purpose of each directory:

 * `llvm-project`: This directory contains a submodule of the LLVM Project,